-The physical process causing jerks, as well as geographic variations in their detectability and time delays in their observation, are not well understood.
-Bloxham et al. (2002) suggested that jerks might be the surface manifestation of a superposition of torsional oscillations (a special class of axisymmetric, geostrophic, hydromagnetic waves likely to be present in Earth's outer core - see

-Volume 8), and that variations in their detectability might be the result of variation in the field morphology at the core surface.
+The physical processes causing jerks, as well as geographic variations in their detectability and delays, are not well understood.
+Bloxham et al. (2002) suggested that jerks might be the surface manifestation of a superposition of torsional oscillations (a special class of axisymmetric, geostrophic, hydromagnetic waves likely to be present in the Earth's outer core - see Core Dynamics volume) and that variations in their detectability might be the result of variation in the field morphology at the core surface.
 Alexandrescu et al. (1999) and Nagao et al. (2003) have suggested that variations in mantle conductivity could explain the observed delays in jerk observations.
 Much work remains to be carried out in understanding the physical mechanisms involved and in testing the various hypotheses.

-Variations in the main geomagnetic field have their origin in Earth's core.
+Variations in the main geomagnetic field have their origin in the Earth's core.
 Most insight into the physical mechanisms causing the field evolution can therefore be obtained by examining the patterns of field evolution at the core surface.
-To determine the core field we adopt the approximation of treating the mantle as a perfect insulator.
-This approximation has been studied by Benton and Whaler (1983), who show that when variations are considered whose periods are longer than annual, the error introduced is small when the mantle has an electrical conductivity structure as currently believed (i.e., from 10-2 to
+To determine the core field, we adopt the approximation of treating the mantle as a perfect insulator.
+This approximation has been studied by Benton and Whaler (1983), who show that when variations are considered whose periods are longer than annual, the error introduced is small when the mantle has an electrical conductivity structure as currently believed (i.e., from $10^{-2}$ to $10 \text{ Sm}^{-1}$ ).
+In the next section, the patterns of field evolution that result from such an approach are discussed in detail.